TobiasVanDyk/Raspberry-Pi-PC-PSU-Desktop-Computer-with-a-Hard-Disk-Drive-and-Fan-and-Switch/Readme.md

 <img src="images/p7.jpg" width="200" />
 </p>

-I intend to use this Pi DAC Box with a 1 TB notebook drive to play music through my stereo amplifier and I must still configure VNC on the Pi and VNC Viewer on a PC, so that I can use the Pi headless from a Windows PC to play music.
-Currently I am using an SSD in an M.2 to USB 3 converter.
+I intend to use this Pi DAC Box with a 500GB SSD or a 1 TB notebook drive to play music through my stereo amplifier and I must still configure VNC on the Pi and VNC Viewer on a PC, so that I can use the Pi headless from a Windows PC to play music.
+Because it has a smaller case, I am currently using an SSD in an M.2 to USB 3 converter.

-I recently upgraded the Pi in the DAC box to the Pi 3B+ and I decided it should now occupy a permanent place in my living room as an audio file player.
+I recently upgraded the Pi in the DAC box to the Pi 4B and I decided it should now occupy a permanent place in my living room as an audio file player.
 I used Audacious as the Audio player on the Pi

-I partitioned the 1TB hard disk into two partitions - a 50GB partition for the raspberry pi root file system and the rest as a FAT32 partition which holds all the audio files.
-Doing it this way enables me to plug the hdd into a windows computer and then synchronize it with my music collection on the windows computer.
-I still use the SD card on the Pi but only as the boot partition - which is read-only and unlikely to be corrupted should there be a power failure.
+I partitioned the 500GB SSD into four partitions - three 50GB primary partitions for the raspberry pi root file system, and the rest as a about 300GB FAT32 partition which holds all the audio files and various Raspberry Pi related documents.
+Doing it this way enables me to plug the ssd into a windows computer and then synchronize it with my music collection and Raspberry Pi documentation on the windows computer.
+I still use the SD card on the Pi but only as the boot partition.

+The reason why I made three 50GB partitions is because I use the same SSD or two different Pi computers.
+The one use /dev/sda1 as its root file system, and the other /dev/sda2.
+The SDCard boot cmdline.txt the refers to /dev/sda1 and sda2 respectively.

 Windows has a remote desktop client-server built-in already - mstsc.exe or the Remote Desktop Connection.